Sexual Misconduct with a Minor

 sex crimes attorney Andrew J. Richman, for my dedicated legal counsel.
 I firmly believe you

-your case of sexual misconduct with a minor.
+for your case of sexual misconduct with a minor.

 Accused of sexual misconduct with a minor?
 The time to start your defense